Grassroots action for a stable climate

-ALSO: The Salem Bicycle Club has multiple rides every week.
+The Salem Bicycle Club has multiple rides every week.
+Among their many rides, SBC recently started a new Family Ride every first Saturday.
 Learn more at Events – Salem Bicycle Club.

 One of 350 Salem OR’s legislative objectives this year was passage of SB 726, which will require better monitoring and mitigation of methane leaks at the Coffin Butte landfill beginning in 2027.